 The Environment

-The essence of the nursing role has never changed: nurses provide care to enhance a patient's quality of life, partner with interdisciplinary professionals to create and carry out the best plan of care, and advocate for the health and wellness of patients and the community.
-What has changed significantly in the past 20 years is the environment in which the nurse is expected to carry out his or her role.
-The Affordable Care Act has more patients accessing care – many for the first time in years.
+The essence of the nursing role has never changed: nurses provide care to enhance a patient's quality of life, partner with interdisciplinary professionals to create and implement the best care plan, and advocate for the health and wellness of patients and the community.
+What has changed significantly in the past 20 years is the environment in which nurses are expected to carry out their role.
+The Affordable Care Act has enabled more patients to access care, many for the first time in years.
 Additionally, states such as California took the opportunity to significantly change the parameters to meet the low-income Medicaid threshold, which added thousands of patients to the already full healthcare rosters.
 This translates to not just an increase in volume, but an influx of patients with co-morbidities such as obesity and diabetes.

 RELATED: The States with the Largest Nursing Shortages